-Bucket mode uses less memory than progressive mode, which is why we see a difference in consumption.
+V-Ray in Bucket mode uses less memory than progressive mode, which is why we see a difference in consumption.

 The bigger the 3D scene, the higher the memory consumption.
-If our computer has a large amount of RAM or a GPU with lots of VRAM memory, we can render massive scenarios, such as a huge forest or a large city, with no issues.
+If our computer has a large amount of RAM and a GPU with lots of VRAM memory, we can render massive scenarios, such as a huge forest or a large city, with no issues.